Shopify/web-configs/docs/getting-started.md

 - Node.JS
 - Jest

-If you're looking to enhance your understanding of these technologies, fell free to reach out in `#web-foundation-tech` on Slack.
+If you're looking to enhance your understanding of these technologies, feel free to reach out in `#web-foundation-tech` on Slack.

 ## Tools